 Optional hire of an EPIRB/PLB (Personal Locator Beacon) is available if at an additional cost.

 DEPARTURE TIME: 8.00am

 TRANSFERS: Morning: 2.5 hour transfer from Launceston to Lake St Clair Lodge.
 Stop enroute for a toilet break if necessary.

 TERRAIN: Flat walking.
 A combination of wide, formed gravel management trails and well-worn natural trail with some uneven rocks.

 WALK ITINERARY: Your private transfer will collect you from your Launceston hotel and take you to Lake St Clair Lodge, stopping along the way to stretch the legs.
 After you have arrived at Lake St Clair and collected your packed lunch you will set out on your walking adventure for the day, a great introduction to the region and give you a small taste of what’s to come.
-After your walk return to the lodge and indulge in a two-course a la carte dinner at the Trapper and Miggins Restaurant.
+After your walk return to the lodge and indulge in a two-course a la carte dinner at Organic Restaurant.
 The end of a wonderful first day.

 WALK GRADE: Choice of two walks.
 Option one is a medium grade walk 13km.
 4-5 hours Option two is a hard grade walk, 21kms.
 7-8 hours.